Chart Color Schemes

 Granville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Granville has a high level of cultural diversity, with 66.0% of its population born overseas and 76.2% speaking a language other than English at home.
-Christianity is the predominant religion in Granville, accounting for 32.7% of the population.
-Hinduism is notably overrepresented, comprising 22.0% compared to None% across Greater Sydney.
+Christianity is the predominant religion in Granville, making up 32.7% of the population.
+Hinduism is notably overrepresented in Granville compared to Greater Sydney, with 22.0% of the population identifying as Hindu.

 Frequently Asked Questions - Diversity